Class Schedule Availability

 Any student desiring to audit a class must obtain written permission from the instructor.
 Approval to audit is contingent upon available classroom and laboratory space.
 When auditing, you must satisfy the same prerequisites as students enrolled for credit and you will be responsible for attendance and/or participation requirements set by the instructor.
 It is not permissible to drop courses for audit and change to credit after the late enrollment period ends.

 Full (closed) Classes

 UCO colleges design their class levels to maximize teaching effectiveness and comply with legal room size limits.
 Most classes cannot be raised to let more students enroll.
 If a class is full, you should select another section of the class or select an alternative class.
 To get permission to enroll in a closed class, you must obtain written permission from the chairperson of the department offering the class.
 In some instances, the college offering the course may require additional written approvals.

-Obtain a Withdrawal form from the Center for Undergraduate Academic Advisement (NUC 121), obtain the required signature approvals from Financial Aid (even if you are not receiving financial aid) and the Bursar's office.
-Then take the form to Enrollment Services (Registration - NUC 121).
-You are not withdrawn until you receive a new printout from Enrollment Services (Registration).
+Obtain a Withdrawal form from the Office of Undergraduate Admissions and Enrollment Services (NUC 124), obtain the required signature approvals from Financial Aid (even if you are not receiving financial aid) and the Bursar's office.
+Then take the form back to Enrollment Services (NUC 124).
+You are not withdrawn until you receive a new printout from Enrollment Services.
 Do not leave the withdrawal form in any other office.

 Effective Fall 2000, the refund policy will change for current and potential Federal Aid recipients.
 Federal aid recipients who completely withdraw from school prior to completing at least sixty percent of the semester may have to repay some portion of the Federal Funds received.
 This change will require UCO to determine the unearned portion of the funds received.
 This calculation could require the student and/or the University to immediately repay funds disbursed on behalf of the student for the purpose of paying educational cost.